MathClubISIB/mathclubisib.github.io/content/participate/_index.md

 ---
 title: "Participate"
 description: "Actively participate in the activities of Students' Math Club at Indian Statistical Institute, Bangalore."
+summary: "Find ways to present talks, share mathematics, submit problems, and contribute to the Math Club."

 cascade:
   showDate: false